CLNamir-Wei/adversarial_ML/README.md

 cd [dirname]

-poetry init	#create the env in this dir
+poetry init	# use this dir to create the project

-poetry config virtualenvs.in-project true
+poetry config virtualenvs.in-project true #create the env of the project in this dir; the .env folder will be in this dir

-poetry shell
+poetry shell # Now that the env is in this dir, one can activate the env by enter poetry shell in the terminal under this dir

 poetry add numpy